ece362-purdue/proton-labs/lab4-adc-dma/README.md

 Once it works, based on your code and the function implementations, answer the following questions:

 3.1.
 What register bits did you have to set/clear to configure the ADC for **free-running conversions**?
-What action was performed just after configuring the ADC before control returned from the function?

 3.2.
 How many cycles does it take for the ADC to perform a conversion in free-running mode?
 How many samples per second can the ADC produce in this mode, assuming a default clock frequency of 48 MHz?